Canadian Hydrogen Intensity Mapping Experiment: Cosmology

 One of the biggest puzzles in contemporary cosmology is why the expansion of the Universe is accelerating.
-About seventy percent of the Universe today consists of so-called dark energy that counteracts gravity's attractive force and causes this acceleration.
+About seventy percent of the Universe today consists of dark energy that counteracts gravity's attractive force and causes this acceleration.
 Very little is known about what dark energy is.
 CHIME is in the process of making precise measurements of the acceleration of the Universe to improve the knowledge of how dark energy behaves.
 The experiment is designed to observe the period in the Universe's history during which the standard ΛCDM model predicts that dark energy began to dominate the energy density of the Universe and when decelerated expansion transitioned to acceleration.

 CHIME will make other observations in addition to its main, cosmological purpose.
-CHIME's daily survey of the sky will enable study of our own Milky Way galaxy in radio frequencies, and is expected to improve the understanding of galactic magnetic fields.
+CHIME's daily survey of the sky will enable study of the Milky Way galaxy in radio frequencies, and is expected to improve the understanding of galactic magnetic fields.

 CHIME will also help other experiments to calibrate measurements of radio waves from rapidly spinning neutron stars, which researchers hope to use to detect gravitational waves.